Agora at Luther Seminary

 This course, which is based on the study of scripture, prepares lay leaders to serve in their congregations in roles such as teaching Sunday school, leading Bible studies for adults and youth, and leading afterschool and summer programs for children and youth.

-Students enrolled in this course will receive in-depth biblical and theological training in a classroom setting, and will practice skills in preaching and evangelism to prepare them to serve as volunteers in their congregations.
+Students enrolled in this course will receive in-depth biblical and theological training in a classroom setting, and will practice skills in preaching to prepare them to serve in their congregations.

 HOW CONGREGATIONS CAN CONNECT WITH AGORA